vaginessa/dns-wiki/TCP-security.md

 sysctl
 ------------

+Sysctl is an interface that allows you to make changes to a running Linux kernel.
+With _/etc/sysctl.conf_ you can configure various Linux networking and system settings.

+To load existent settings run:
+<code># sysctl -p</code> or better <code>#adb shell su sysctl -p</code> (to avoid some trouble like access denied or xyz is an unknown key [except if your kernel does not support it]).

 To apply all security settings, you need a Kernel which handles sysctl and applies them to <code>/proc</code>.
 Normally all kernels use that ability by default.
 If there is no _/etc/sysct.conf_ you can just create them and use a init.d script to apply all included parameters.
+Or just ask your kernel developer to enable it.

 Since the list is huge, here is an [default sysctl on my gist](https://gist.github.com/CHEF-KOCH/0001e66a8c10b1177abe#file-sysctl-conf).

 And a tweaked one with preferred security over seep is also available [here](https://gist.github.com/CHEF-KOCH/0001e66a8c10b1177abe#file-tweaked-sysctl-conf) (needs to be renamed to _sysctl.conf_).

-**It's not recommend to apply any debug or other 'performance' tweaks into the sysctl file (use init.d for it) sice this could be end-up in a boot-loop.
-So here are only entries which never cause any problems that can't be fixed very easy by editing the lines as per needs. **
+**It's not recommend to apply any debug/memory or other 'performance' tweaks into the sysctl file (use init.d for it) since this could be end-up in a boot-loop.
+So here are only entries which never cause any problems that can't be fixed very easy by editing the lines as per needs.**

+:warning: Do not add any non listed entries in your sysctl.conf - there are a lot of false/myth entries explained on the wild which not work anymore with newer kernels above 2.6+!
+So, all is already very well explained and which settings are deprecated too - just read the comments! :warning:

 IP Rules
 ------------